pipelight/virshle/README.md

 # Virshle - Virtual machines from the command line.

-Virsh + Toml = Virshle.

-A command line interface to replace virsh.
+A Cli to supersede [virsh](https://github.com/libvirt/libvirt).

+Features:

+- Uses TOML instead of XML.

 > [!IMPORTANT]
-> Tool in early development stages
+> Tool very early development stage.
+> Can still be use complementay to [virsh](https://github.com/libvirt/libvirt)

 ## 🚀 Get started!